neksa/mutagene/docs/index.rst

 | 1.
 MutaGene Fetch allows you to download sample data, cohorts, and human genome reference sequences.

 | 2.
 MutaGene Profile allows you to analyze any set of mutations from one or several cancer samples to identify cancers of
-   unknown primary tumor site, to detect the most likely mutagenic process and to distinguish tumorigenic from benign mutation sets
+   unknown primary tumor site, to detect the most likely mutational process and to distinguish tumorigenic from normal or benign mutation sets

 | 3.
-MutaGene Rank allows you to rank mutations by mutability in a given sample or cohort in a batch mode using pre-calculated or user-provided mutational profiles
+MutaGene Rank allows you to rank mutations with respect to their driver status in a given sample or cohort in a batch mode using pre-calculated or user-provided mutational profiles

 | 4.
-MutaGene Motif allows you to analyze the presence of mutable motifs in genomic data.
+MutaGene Motif allows you to analyze the presence of mutational motifs in genomic data.

 | 5.
 MutaGene Signature allows you to analyze the presence of mutational signatures in genomic data.